Guided introduction to insight meditation practice

 We begin by closing our eyes (you can leave them open with a downward gaze) and setting our intention to be present with our experience and to be compassionate with ourselves when we get lost in thought.
 That’s the basic instruction.
 It’s really simply sitting and being aware that you are sitting, continually bringing the wandering mind back to the present experience.

 In meditation, you might experience frustration or boredom.
 You might notice expectations not being met.
 You might notice the fear of not ‘doing it right.’
-You might notice the judgment of the experience.
-You might notice comparing this experience to another you’ve had or to something someone else said they had.
+You might notice the judgment of the experience or compare this experience to another one you’ve had or that someone else said they had.

 This is all fine.
 Just stay with noticing.
 It’s not the experience itself but the development of our ability to stay present with it that is important.
 And like any activity, it takes practice, developing new ‘muscles’ we haven’t really used before.
 Be as kind as you can be to yourself.